butayama/MIDIUtil/documentation/common.rst

   time    = 8 # Eight beats into the composition
   program = 42 # A Cello

-  MyMIDI.addProgramChange(track, channel, time, program)
+  MyMIDI.add_program_change(track, channel, time, program)

 Writing the File to Disk
 ------------------------

 Ultimately, you'll need to write your data to disk to use it.

-.. automethod:: MIDIFile.writeFile
+.. automethod:: MIDIFile.write_file
   :noindex:

 Example: